-(2005)) and a potential answer to the "allocation puzzle" (Gourinchas and Jeanne (2011)).
-The age-saving profiles estimated from U.S. and China's survey data are broadly consistent with the lifecycle hypothesis, and at the same time lend empirical support to our theoretical predictions on the contrasting evolution of saving profiles between these two economies.
-A quantitative version of the model calibrated to macro and micro data for the U.S. and China can explain more than 40% of the divergence in their aggregate household saving rates and a substantial share of the evolution of saving rates across age-groups in both countries.
+This paper develops a lifecycle theory of savings in large open economies with heterogenous levels of household credit constraints.
+We show that faster growth in (more constrained) emerging markets can lead to a divergence in household saving rates across developed and emerging economies, as well as a persistent decline in the world interest rate.
+The theory provides, with a single mechanism, micro-foundations to the global saving glut (Bernanke (2005)) and a potential answer to the "allocation puzzle" (Gourinchas and Jeanne (2012)).
+The age-saving profiles estimated from U.S. and China's survey data are broadly consistent with the lifecycle hypothesis, and at the same time lend empirical support to our theoretical predictions on the contrasted evolution of saving profiles between these two economies.
+A quantitative version of the model calibrated to macro and micro data for the U.S. and China can explain about a third of the divergence in their aggregate household saving rates and a substantial share of the evolution of saving rates across age-groups in both countries.
 Our model however falls short of explaining the full extent of the "Chinese saving puzzle" (Modigliani and Cao (2004)).